Llagus/C-C-course/README.md

 # Learning how to program in C++

-Doing a course of C++ i coursera and summiting my code programs here.
+Doing a course of C++ in coursera.
+Summiting my code programs here.